Harnoor1234/Competitive-Programming/README.md

 # Competitive-Programming
 Some exercises I do for fun in my pastime.
-Majority of the problems are on Codechef.
+Majority of the problems are from Codechef.